titusdecali/dripdotdesign/_drafts/the-best-keychains-for-men.md

 A functional design for a carabiner built like a tank.

 We love the buttery smooth opening and closing of the carabiner gates.
-Because detail matters, the James Brand added a bottle opener function to the Mehlville is its bottle opener function.
+Because details matter, the James Brand added a bottle opener function to the Mehlville.

 The Mehlville deserves its place among the **best keychains for men**.